Drug Store Chain Problems

-The brand is the foundation for everything and, as a result, the new brand must, by definition, influence operations, marketing and, in the case of pharmacies, the category itself.
-No marketing slogan alone will fix the problem that the pharmacy business has dug for itself.
-In creating a viable brand we need to fix the model and develop a new category of retail store that meets a need, is seen as distinctive from competitive offerings and offers a reason to be that redefines an entire category.
+The brand is the foundation for everything.
+As a result, the new brand must, by definition, influence operations, marketing and, in the case of pharmacies, the category itself.
+No marketing slogan alone will fix the problem.
+In creating a viable brand, we need to fix the model and develop a new category of retail store that meets a need.
+One that’s seen as different from competitive offerings and offers a reason to be that redefines an entire category.

 How Do They Fix The problem?

-CVS has taken a BIG STEP in deciding not to sell Cigarettes.
+CVS has taken a BIG STEP in deciding not to sell cigarettes.
 Interestingly, we took this idea to RiteAid 15 years ago.
-They turned it down because it was such a profit center.
+They turned it down because cigarettes were such a profit center.
 This despite research that proved it would increase the RiteAid preference by double digits.

 What is interesting at this point is the process that needs be employed to find the answers.
 It starts with a blank slate, one where the proprietors are willing to slay all of the sacred cows.
 First, a need must be uncovered in the fabric of the target audience.
-Not a niche that someone else currently owns but a new need, one that represents a high emotional intensity in the customer we need to influence.
+Not a niche that someone else currently owns but a new need, one that represents a high emotional intensity in the customer.

 Start from the foundation.
 Brand.

-The only way to do this is by using an anthropological dig into pharmacy brands (read about brand anthropology) into the attitudes and issues surrounding modern life.
-What does the market covet and how is it best delivered in an emotionally meaningful way.
+The only way to do this is by using an anthropological dig into pharmacy brands (read here about brand anthropology) by examining the attitudes and issues surrounding modern life.
+What does the market covet and how is it best delivered in an emotionally meaningful way?
 What space needs to be occupied in the preceptive fabric of those that we wish to influence and how then can the new brand manifest those values in a tangible way?